 Another one, a study of 3,000 people at the Research Centre of Chicago “found that if people had the ability to smell fruit many times a day… they ate less and lost weight.”
 It’s fairly clear that smells influence mood, emotions and to the brain itself.

 These studies support the notion that the benefits aren’t just psychological.
 By extension, once can logically deduce (but not prove) that all pleasant odours would have an antidpressive-like behaviour.
 It’s a reasonable hypothesis, and certainly supported by aroma therapy, and my own experiences.
-This suggests that centuries of Ayurvedic and natural medicine are likely not wrong (at least they are risk free if not used as a replacement for ordinary therapies) when they make fairly safe lists of benefits for various situations [cited from OM Times]:
+This suggests that centuries of Ayurvedic and natural medicine are likely not wrong when they make fairly safe lists of benefits (clinically unproven, unless stated otherwise) for various situations [cited from OM Times]:

 It is fair to say that any pleasant incense will affect mood positively.